TatuE/Trust_to_Blockchain/h0_hello.md

 ## Assignment answer

 A new project repositry created in an existing GitHub Account.
-I encourage you to check out he other repositories.
+I encourage you to check out the other repositories.